This crate provides a way to use

 BitXor

-implements BitXor<Rhs> where Rhs: Future
+Async implements BitXor<Rhs> where Rhs: Future when the wrapped

-.
+Future::Output type implements BitXor<Rhs::Output>.
 The resulting type of

 the bitwise xor is

-Async<impl Future<Output = <Future::Output as BitXor<Rhs::Output>>::Output>>
+Async<impl Future<Output = <Future::Output as BitXor<Rhs::Output>>::Output>>.

 ```rust use futuresexecutor::blockon;